aplsimple/tclbag/README.md

 The [androwish vanilla builds](http://androwish.org/download/index.html) contain a lot of additional Tcl/Tk packages which makes them so remarkable.

 You need not install most of the popular packages while using an [androwish's vanilla wish](http://androwish.org/download/index.html).

+## LUCK: Lean Undroidwish Construction Kit

+[LUCK](http://ch-werner.de/cgi-bin/luck.pl) provides a smart interface to build a stand-alone <em>tclsh / wish</em>, with your preferred packages.

+Select a [vanillawish](http://ch-werner.de/cgi-bin/luck.pl) corresponding to your platform.
+Then select packages to be included in the [vanillawish](http://ch-werner.de/cgi-bin/luck.pl).

+In particular, to satisfy [alited](https://aplsimple.github.io/en/tcl/alited)'s requirements, you can select the following minimum of packages:

+   * Img
+   * tcllib
+   * tclx
+   * tklib
+   * tls
+   * treectrl

+After selecting the packages, press "Generate binary" button.
+This will create and download your [vanillawish](http://ch-werner.de/cgi-bin/luck.pl).

 ## Download